Skip to main content

 What is Slippage?

-Slippage is a situation on the market when a trader obtains a different price on the executed order in comparison to what he expected before the order execution.
-The primary reason for the slippage to occur during the algorithmic trading can be related to serval factors:
+Slippage is a situation on the market when a trader obtains a different price on the executed order compared to what he expected before the order execution.
+The primary reasons slippage occurs during algorithmic trading can be related to several factors:

-2. The delay between the trading signal and the trading exchange
+2. Delay between the trading signal and the exchange execution

-4. Delay in response of the exchange API
+4. Delay in response from the exchange API

-The slippage, that will always exist in algo-trading, is an important parameter that should be taken into account when you backtest your strategy, especially if you are trading on the lower timeframes such as 1, 3, 5 minutes, and scalping the markets for the small gains.
-Backtesting your algorithm with the slippage parameter will provide you with more realistic results and accurate expectations for future trading.
+Slippage, which is always present in algo-trading, is a crucial parameter to consider when backtesting your strategy — especially if you are trading on lower timeframes such as 1, 3, or 5 minutes and scalping for small gains.
+Including slippage in your backtesting will provide more realistic results and more accurate expectations for live trading.

-The size of the slippage will vary based on the Market asset, its bid-ask spread, and volatility.
-Therefore, to construct an accurate backtest the trader should run a small sample of live trades (on a particular asset) and then compare the execution price with the original backtest results for the same period.
-Calculating the difference in the prices of the live trading and backtest will give you an accurate figure for slippage (on Average) which can be imputed in your backtest.
+The size of slippage will vary depending on the market asset, its bid-ask spread, and its volatility.
+To construct an accurate backtest, a trader should run a small sample of live trades (on a specific asset) and then compare the execution price to the original backtest results for the same period.
+Calculating the difference between live and backtested prices will give you an accurate average slippage figure, which can be input into your backtest.

 When you add your strategy to the chart, go to the strategy settings and switch to the "Properties" tab.